brendandburns/configula/docs/language.md

 ```

 ### Multi-line YAML
 You can also use multi-line YAML objects in your Python.
-For now this uses the `<` and `>` delimiters (we're investigating lifting this!).
+You can optionally use `<` and `>` delimiters or simply start YAML on the next line of the file.

-Examples of multi-line YAML:
+Examples of multi-line YAML using brackets:

 ```python
 return <